symbol/symbol-docs/source/concepts/mosaic-restriction.rst

 The mosaic global restrictions are the **network-wide rules** that will determine whether an account will be able to send or receive a given mosaic.

 One mosaic can handle up to ``20`` global restrictions, being this parameter :ref:`configurable per network <config-network-properties>`.
-A :ref:`mosaic global restriction <mosaic-global-restriction-transaction>` is composed of:
+A :ref:`mosaicglobalrestrictiontransaction` is composed of:

 .. csv-table::
     :header: "Property", "Type", "Description"